MushuTFD/sctp-assignment/Assignment 2/Assignment 2.13.md

 # Assignment 2.13

-Succinctly explain what is Cloud Architecture Design - Performance? between 100 to 200 words.
+Succinctly explain what is Cloud Architecture Design - Performance?